TechnologyAdvice/technologyadvice.github.io/_posts/2016-03-24-app-analytics-redux.markdown

 ## Connecting with Segment

-If you've already signed up with an account and **create a _Project_ for your app** in Segment all you need to do is `_.plop` the `WRITE_KEY` provided into your app while initializing, and let the Redux middleware do the rest.
+If you've already signed up with an account and **created a _Project_ for your app** in Segment all you need to do is `_.plop` the `WRITE_KEY` provided into your app while initializing, and let the Redux middleware do the rest.
 The key is safe to share, so you don't need to worry about [locking it up](http://technologyadvice.github.io/lock-up-your-customer-accounts-give-away-the-key/).

 ## Sending an event